astronomer/astro-docs/enterprise/stable/09_resources/02_security-model.md

 ---
 title: "Security Model"
+navTitle: "Security Model"
-description: "Security on Astronomer Cloud and Astronomer Enterprise."
+description: "Security model on Astronomer Cloud and Astronomer Enterprise."
-date: 2018-10-12T00:00:00.000Z
-slug: "security-model"
 ---

 Astronomer allows you to dictate who has access to specific Airflow deployments.